-FedEx is America's second largest package delivery service (after UPS), and one of the top three worldwide with a network that covers 220 countries as well as every address in the United States.
+FedEx is traditionally America's second largest package delivery service (after UPS), and one of the top three worldwide with a network that covers 220 countries as well as every address in the United States.
 It leads the market in overnight express delivery and claims to operate the world's largest all-cargo airline, in addition to its extensive ground service in North America.
-The group also controls the global retail chain FedEx Office - formerly Kinko's - with almost 9,000 outlets offering a range of business-oriented printing, copying and postal services.
-In 2015, the group announced plans to acquire European rival TNT Express for E4.4bn, significantly boosting its presence in that region.
-FedEx revenues for the year to May 2016 reached a record $50.4bn.
-Proforma revenues including a full year of TNT would have been almost $58bn.
-The company handled an average of 11.7m packages every day by land and by air during the year, including 25m a day over the peak holiday season.
-The company is still led by chairman & CEO Frederick W Smith, who founded Federal Express Corporation in 1971 at the age of just 27.
+The group also controls the global retail chain FedEx Office - formerly Kinko's - with more than 2,200 wholly owned standalone outlets offering a range of business-oriented printing, copying and postal services.
+The company is in the process of opening 500 FedEx Office concessions inside US Walmart stores, and there are separate partnerships in place with Walgreens, Dollar General, Kroger and Albertsons for package drop-offs, and with the US Postal Service for airport-to-airport transfers of regular mail.
+In 2015, the group announced plans to acquire Dutch rival TNT Express for €4.4bn, significantly boosting its presence in Europe.
+TNT continued to operate as a separate brand in Europe for the first few years, but was phased out entirely by mid 2020.
+The addition of TNT has given a significant lift to revenues, which hit a record $69.7bn for the year to May 2019, but slipped back to $69.2bn for ye 2020 as a result of the impact of the Covid pandemic on international deliveries.
+Net income was $1.3bn.
+FedEx handled an average of just under 16.0m packages every day by land and by air during the year, including well over 25m a day over the peak holiday season.
+It is a major sponsor of sporting events in the US including golf's PGA Tour, the NFL, various tennis tournaments and the UEFA Cup soccer competion.
+The company is still led by Frederick W Smith, who founded Federal Express Corporation in 1971 at the age of just 27.
 Exploiting his keen interest in aviation, he set out to offer the first overnight air delivery service, initially covering 25 US cities.
 The business gradually expanded, adding an international service in the early 1980s.
 It moved beyond express delivery for the first time in 1998 with the purchase of Caliber System, which owned several ground freight services.
 Kinko's was acquired in 2004.

 Which agencies handle advertising & marketing for FedEx?
 Find out more from Adbrands Account Assignments